long-war-2/lwotc/README.md

 ## Building and running the mod

+**WARNING** If you want to build this mod, make sure you install [git lfs](https://git-lfs.github.com/) before cloning this repository!

 Building and running this mod requires several steps:

  1. Either clone [my fork of the X2WOTCCommunityHighlander repository](https://github.com/pledbrook/X2WOTCCommunityHighlander)